 A limousine bus is a shared bus that transports travelers from the airport to various major locations across Tokyo including hotels and train stations.

 There are a number of different bus companies that you can research and book within advance online or upon your arrival at the airport.
-Our personal favorite is Airport Limousine.
+Our personal favourite is the Airport Limousine.

 When traveling to Shinjuku on the limobus you should expect to pay between 630 to 2000 yen (the exact amount depends on the drop-off location, time of day, and the company you’re traveling with).
 As the bus stops at multiple locations the journey can take anything from 30 to 80 minutes.